hanneshassler/GitRecipedia/README.md

 a time choose to be) you will want to use this package in your specific way.

 You might be an amateur or professional cook who wants to checkout recipes.
-Then you can simply use the database (db directory) and open the file recipes.xml with any webbrowser without bothering to install the program itself.
+Then you might simply use the database (db directory) and open the file recipes.xml with any webbrowser without bothering to run GitRecipedia itself.

 You might be a geek cook who likes to work on his recipes, exchange with fellow cooks and generally increase your recipe stock.
-Then you want to install also the program and work with that.
+Then GitRecipedia will come handy.

-You might even contribute to the program itself when you feel that it deserves new features, neccessary or profitable for cooks.
-Again there are several ways: The simplest is to open an issue at githup and someone will have a look at it and (hopefully) integrate it into the program.
+You might even consider contributing to the program itself when you find bugs or feel that it deserves new features, neccessary or profitable for cooks.
+Again there are several ways: The simplest is to open an issue at githup and someone (probably me) will have a look at it and (hopefully) integrate it into the program.
-Or you might even decide that you want to contribute to the program itself, when you are familiar with Java and the process how it is handled on github.
+Or you might even decide that you want to write this piece of code yourself and make a pull request on github so I might integrate it into the master version.